 Thirdly, whilst the other two points are important, and are fun to mess around with, this, to me is probably the most important aspect of underpainting.

 Some artists like to mark out very clearly on their canvas the position of all of their elements.
 This is nice, but can sometimes lack the spontaneity of just hurling some paint around, and seeing where it takes you.

-As your technique improves, you become less constrained by the image you want to paint.
+As your technique improves, you will become less constrained by the image you want to paint.